 Program Dates: Mid-February to mid-July

 Application Deadline: November 1

-CLI’s Teach in China program fee, which includes everything listed in the Included in Fees section, is 1200 USD for both the semester and academic year options.
+CLI’s Teach in China program fee, which includes all services, amenities and provisions listed in the below Included in Fees section, is 1200 USD for both the semester and academic year options.

 All apartments provided to Teach in China program participants are fully furnished and include heating and A/C, cable television, a washing machine, hot and cold shower water (some sinks do not have hot water), a refrigerator, and cooking appliances.

 A monthly allowance for electricity usage is typically provided by each participant’s host school.
 Internet is available in all apartments for an added cost of approximately 30 USD per month.

 In China, most teachers tend to live in school-provided housing located on or within convenient distance of campus.
 As a result of this social norm, most Teach in China program participants live in school-owned teacher accommodations located either on or near campus.